 Reason for Rule

-This rule is required by Texas A&M System Regulation 07.03.01, Political Campaign Events on Property Under the Control of The Texas A&M University System.
+This rule is required by Texas A&M System Regulation 07.03.01, Political Campaign Events in Facilities Under the Control of The Texas A&M University System.

 Procedures and Responsibilities

-This rule establishes the process for TTI personnel relative to political campaign events on property under the control of TTI with consideration of applicable state laws governing such events.
+This rule establishes the process for TTI personnel relative to political campaign events in facilities under the control of TTI with consideration of applicable state laws governing such events.